-When an owner of a historic property considers the sale or transfer of a property, they may worry about how the property may or may not be preserved in the future.
-A historic preservation easement is a wonderful way to protect your historic building and unique place.
+When considering a sale or transfer of your historic property, you may worry about the property’s future.
+A historic preservation easement can protect your historic building and unique place.

-An easement is a legal agreement that ensures that the historic and architectural qualities of a property will not be destroyed.
-In an easement, the owner voluntarily grants the responsibility to protect the historic property to Preserve Rhode Island, but does not transfer ownership.
-The owner retains all of the usual rights to the property and can sell it or will it to whomever he or she wishes.
+An easement is a binding legal agreement that protects selected historic and architectural qualities of a property, ensuring they will not be destroyed or inappropriately altered.
+In an easement, the owner voluntarily grants the responsibility to protect the historic property to Preserve Rhode Island.
+The owner retains all the usual rights to the property and can sell it or will it to whomever they wish.

 An easement with PRI provides protection in perpetuity, ensuring that subsequent owners follow its terms.

-Peace of mind knowing property will remain intact
+Peace of mind knowing the property will remain intact

 May reduce property tax